To get the best out of this website, please read on...

 buddha not mahayana sangha

-will find all documents containing the words buddha and sangha, but not mahayana.
+will find all documents containing the words buddha

 The near keyword is similar to and but checks the proximity of words.
 The near keyword takes a number, the maximum distance between two words for a valid match, e.g. near5